aspose-imaging/Aspose.Imaging-API-References/english/python-net/aspose.imaging.xmp.types.basic/_index.md

 ---

-The namespace contains classes that represent the basic type values of XMP properties.
+The module contains classes that represent the basic type values of XMP properties.

 ## **Classes**
 |**Class**|**Description**|